-b.
+- a.
+Performance requirements: The bioreactor needs to be able to create an acellular scaffold by decellularizing a larynx.
+After decellularization, the bioreactor needs to be capable of housing the larynx and repopulating the scaffold with new cells.
+Tubes and inlets connecting to various parts of the larynx must not be torn out or slip out during use.
+Additionally, the bioreactor should be able to be programmed to be filled and drained automatically.
+Finally, the bioreactor should not be airtight. - b.
 Safety: The device will be used in conjunction with chemicals; therefore chemical exposure must be prevented.
-The device needs to be sterile to prevent future contamination/inflammatory responses, or functional loss after implantation.
+The device needs to be sterile to prevent future contamination/inflammatory responses, or functional loss after implantation and therefore needs to be autoclavable.

-c.
+- c.
 Accuracy and Reliability: The device must be able to provide and/or facilitate consistent decellularization and recellularization over multiple larynges.
 The bioreactor needs to function for up to three weeks in time without functional loss.

-d.
+The bioreactor should be able to be programmed to rotate the larynx at a rate between 1 rotation per 10 minutes and 1 rotation per hour.
+Any partial rotations should be accurate within 10° of the desired orientation.
+As the scaffold becomes decellularized, it becomes more flaccid, and the bioreactor must be able to still hold the larynx in place even with these changes. - d.
 Life in Service: Our client intends to use the device for several months over the course of the current research study.
 The device must function accurately and reliably over that time in segments of continual use for several days (for decellularization) to three weeks (for recellularization).
-The bioreactor must be reusable.

-e.
-Shelf Life: The device should maintain its functionality for as long as possible so the client can use it in multiple similar studies.

-f.
-Operating Environment: The device is intended to be used atop a standard lab bench by the researcher.
+The bioreactor must be reusable. - e.
+Shelf Life: The device should maintain its functionality for as long as possible so the client can use it in multiple similar studies - f.
+Operating Environment: The device must be able to function in a refrigerator environment, a standard lab bench environment, and an incubator environment for up to 3 weeks at a time. - g.

-g.
 Ergonomics: The device must not place unnecessary strain on the user.
-It needs to be reasonably movable and provide easy access to the tissue specimen.
+It needs to be reasonably movable and provide easy access to the tissue specimen. - h.

-h.
 Size: Overall size of the device must be limited to prevent crowding on the bench top, but large enough to house a human or large animal model larynx.

-i.
+Additionally, the bioreactor should be small in order to conserve media while being large enough to easily allow the installation of a larynx. - i.
 Materials: All materials used in the device must be biocompatible with fresh tissue and support cell viability.
 None of the materials should degrade in the media used during decellularization or recellularization.

-j.
+All materials must be autoclavable. - j.
 Aesthetics, Appearance, and Finish: Although the client expressed no preferences as to aesthetic quality, the design should appear finished and professional.